This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

 Yes, you can prepare the cookie dough beforehand.
-It keeps well in the refrigerator for up to 2 days, ensuring you can have a fresh-baked cookie without delay.
+It keeps well in the refrigerator for up to 2 days.

 a small skillet with a butterscotch oatmeal cookie baked inside.